This post contains affiliate links. Please see our disclosure policy.

 • Sour Cream – You can use full fat greek yogurt, at room temperature, in place of the sour cream.

 Step 1: Make the Cake Batter.
 Whisk together the dry ingredients, then mix in the wet ingredients until just combined.
 Scrape the sides of the bowl well to make sure everything is incorporated.
-It’s the easiest chocolate cake recipe you’ll ever make!
+It’s the easiest chocolate cake recipe!

 A bowl of chocolate cake batter.

 Step 2: Bake the Cake Layers.
 Divide the batter between greased and parchment paper-lined cake pans.
-Bake as directed in the recipe card below.
-Cool in the pans on a wire rack for 10 minutes before inverting layers.
-Let each layer of cake cool completely before frosting.
+Bake as directed in the recipe card.
+Cool in the pans on a wire rack for 10 minutes before inverting layers to cool completely before frosting.

 A baked chocolate cake layer.

 Step 3: Make the Nutella Frosting.
 In a large mixing bowl, beat together nutella and butter with an electric mixer on high speed.
-Beat in the powdered sugar, using a little milk or heavy cream to help it come together as needed.
-Add vanilla, salt, and a little cocoa powder.
+Beat in the powdered sugar, milk, vanilla, salt, and cocoa powder.
 Beat in the cream cheese last.

 A bowl of nutella frosting.